 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-Based in Harborne, Birmingham, Sharon Hinsull is an experienced therapist, teacher and mental health trainer who, in addition to working with clients face to face, has provided online emotional support to people all over the world.
+Based at a practice in the heart of Birmingham City Centre, Sharon Hinsull is an experienced therapist, teacher and mental health trainer who, in addition to working with clients face to face, has provided online emotional support to people all over the world.
 Her practice, whilst firmly rooted in the humanistic tradition, also draws from a wider variety of therapeutic approaches which can be readily tailored to meet individual needs.

 Therapy can be arranged on either a short or long-term basis according to the individual's wishes and identified needs, and there is never any obligation to sign-up for more than one session at a time.

 Seeking out the services of a suitably qualified and professionally competent therapist can be a daunting prospect at the best of times, so Sharon is always happy to have an informal chat with anyone who would like to know more about the kind of support she is able to offer before deciding whether or not to commit to an initial face to face appointment.

 Since qualifying as a therapist in the late '90s Sharon has spent the past twenty years working in private practice, as well as teaching counselling and other health-related subjects within further and higher education.
 As an experienced and qualified teacher of adults, Sharon regularly writes and delivers workshops and courses on a wide range of mental health and personal development topics, as well as running a programme of continuing professional development for fellow practitioners.

 * For further information about upcoming workshops, please see Therapy and Training's Twitter feed: @therapy_cpd